 • Electro-diagnostic assessment of eye movement

-The Learning Disabilities Unit provides diagnostic and therapy services for children, adolescents and adults with learning-related visual dysfunctions.
-The unit is staffed by optometrists and PhD psychologists.
+Diagnostic and therapy services for children, adolescents and adults with learning-related visual dysfunctions.
+The unit is staffed by optometrists and PhD-psychologists.
 Diagnostic services include:

 • Binocular, accommodative and eye movement evaluation

 Helps individuals with reduced central or peripheral vision make the most of their remaining vision and improve performance of daily activities such as reading, writing and watching television.
 Vision rehabilitation measures can include:

 • Prescription and training in the use of optical and non-optical low vision aids

 • Recommendations of high-tech devices such as electronic magnifiers and computer adaptations